MicrosoftDocs/customer-voice/fp-docs/troubleshoot.md

 > [!NOTE]
 > The above errors are displayed only in the default environment.
 If you are working in an environment other than the default environment, contact your administrator to assign the roles accordingly.
 More information: [Work with environments](choose-environment.md)

-If you are not able to resolve the error, please contact Microsoft support.
+If you are not able to resolve the error, please contact Microsoft Support.

 ## Azure Active Directory disabled error